 The Whole Grains Council has created an oﬃcial packaging symbol called the Whole Grain Stamp that helps consumers ﬁnd real whole grain products.
 The Stamp started to appear on store shelves in mid-2005 and is becoming more widespread every day.

 The Whole Grain Stamp makes it easy

 With the Whole Grain Stamp, ﬁnding three servings of whole grains is easy: Pick three foods with the 100% Stamp or six foods with ANY Whole Grain Stamp.

-The 100% Stamp assures you that a food contains a full serving or more of whole grain in each labeled serving and that ALL the grain is whole grain, while the basic Whole Grain Stamp appears on products containing at least half a serving of whole grain per labeled serving.
+The 100% Stamp assures you that a food contains a full serving or more of whole grain in each labeled serving and that ALL the grain is whole grain, while the 50%+ Stamp and the Basic Stamp appear on products containing at least half a serving of whole grain per labeled serving.

 But what if there is no Stamp?